ovis96/goal-tracker/README.md

 # goal-tracker
-App which will track your daily goals
+App which help you to track your daily goals